Fig 1. A heavily corroded pipeline.

-Microbial corrosion (also called microbiologically-influenced corrosion or MIC) is corrosion that is caused by the presence and activities of microbes (see Figure 9).
+Microbial corrosion (also called microbiologically-influenced corrosion or MIC) is corrosion that is caused by the presence and activities of microbes (Fig 9).
 This corrosion can take many forms and can be controlled by biocides or by conventional corrosion control methods.

 There are a number of mechanisms associated with this form of corrosion, and detailed explanations are available at the web sites listed at the bottom of this section.
 Most MIC takes the form of pits that form underneath colonies of living organic matter and mineral and biodeposits.
 This biofilm creates a protective environment where conditions can become quite corrosive and corrosion is accelerated.

 MIC can be a serious problem in stagnant water systems.
 The use of biocides and mechanical cleaning methods can reduce MIC, but anywhere where stagnant water is likely to collect is a location where MIC can occur.

 Corrosion can only occur if some other chemical is present to be reduced.
 In most environments, the chemical that is reduced is either dissolved oxygen or hydrogen ions in acids.
 In anaerobic conditions (no oxygen or air present), some bacteria (anaerobic bacteria) can thrive.
 These bacteria can provide the reducible chemicals that allow corrosion to occur.
 That's how the limited corrosion that was found on the hull of the Titanic occurred.

 Much microbial corrosion involves anaerobic or stagnant conditions, but it can also be found on structures exposed to air.